How do I make changes to my AFAS-hosted Artist Page?

 All AFAS artist can submit work for the Fine Craft and Gift area.
 You will need to schedule an appointment with the Red Dog Manager

 and bring in a few pieces of your artwork that you want to sell in the Gallery for review and approval.
-Please email the
+Please contact the

-Red Dog Manager to schedule a time to come in with your pieces.
+Red Dog Manager by filling out the Contact AFAS form and selecting the Red Dog Gallery subject to schedule a time to come in with your pieces.
 Details on commissions and when you would be paid for

 sold pieces will be discussed if/when pieces are approved.